Shiri Maimon: 2005–2007: Eurovision and Shiri Maimon

-In March 2005, shortly after she became Israel's representative at the Eurovision, Maimon was chosen to sing the Israeli anthem before a world cup qualification match against Ireland.
+In March 2005, shortly after she became Israel's representative at the Eurovision, Maimon was chosen to sing the Israeli anthem before a FIFA World Cup qualification match against Ireland.

-In July 2005, two months after participating in the Eurovision, Maimon released her third single, "Ahava Ktana" (A Little Love), that gained high success in the radio charts.
+In July 2005, two months after participating in the Eurovision, Maimon released her third single, "Ahava Ktana" ("A Little Love"), that gained high success in the radio charts.

-In August 2005, Maimon performed in the final of the third season of "Kokhav Nolad", reuniting with the 8 other finalists of all the seasons of the show, singing a medley of "HaSheket SheNish’ar" and "Ahava Ktana".
+In August 2005, Maimon performed in the final of the third season of Kokhav Nolad, reuniting with the 8 other finalists of all the seasons of the show, singing a medley of "HaSheket SheNish’ar" and "Ahava Ktana".

 In September 2005, Maimon released her eponymous debut album, Shiri Maimon.
 In February 2006, on the launch event of her new show tour, Maimon received a gold album award after the album went gold, selling over 20,000 copies.

 Maimon won the "Person of the Year in Music" award in the "Persons of the Year" awards ceremony.
 Maimon also won the title "The Singer of the Year" In the year-end charts of Reshet Gimmel and other different radio stations.

-In October 2005 Maimon released her fourth single, "Kama Pe’amim" (How Many Times), that gained good success in the radio charts.
+In October 2005 Maimon released her fourth single, "Kama Pe’amim" ("How Many Times"), that gained good success in the radio charts.

 Also in October 2005, Maimon resigned from presenting the popular daily youth TV program EXIT, where she had been one of the main presenters cast for almost two years.

-In December 2005 Maimon participated in the Festigal for the second time, this time as a guest star, singing parts of the theme song "Gibor Al HaOlam" (A Hero on the World; a Hebrew version of "Holding Out for a Hero"), as well as 3 of her album songs- "HaSheket SheNish’ar", "Ahava Ktana" and "Le’an SheLo Telchi".
+In December 2005 Maimon participated in the Festigal for the second time, this time as a guest star, singing parts of the theme song "Gibor Al HaOlam" ("A Hero on the World") – a Hebrew version of "Holding Out for a Hero" – as well as three of her album songs: "HaSheket SheNish’ar", "Ahava Ktana" and "Le’an SheLo Telchi".

-In January 2006 Maimon released her fifth single, "Le’an SheLo Telchi" (Wherever You'll Go), that gained good success in the radio charts.
+In January 2006 Maimon released her fifth single, "Le’an SheLo Telchi" ("Wherever You'll Go"), that gained good success in the radio charts.

-In March 2006, Maimon appeared on the soap opera Yeladot Ra'ot (Bad Girls) on the Israeli Music Channel, where she played the role of Maya Gold, a talented singer and recording star trying to balance her career and her love life with caring for her drug addicted brother.
+In March 2006, Maimon appeared on the soap opera Yeladot Ra'ot ("Bad Girls") on the Israeli Music Channel, where she played the role of Maya Gold, a talented singer and recording star trying to balance her career and her love life with caring for her drug addicted brother.

 Also in March 2006, Maimon made a guest appearance at the Kdam Eurovision 2006 as the previous year winner, singing "Le’an SheLo Telchi" (in Henree's Drum Machine Mix version).

-In May 2006, she began starring in a musical version of an Israeli cult movie "HaLehaka" (The Band) in the Habima theater.
+In May 2006, she began starring in a musical version of an Israeli cult movie "HaLehaka" ("The Band") in the Habima theater.
 She played the role of Noa, originally played by Dafna Armoni.
 The musical closed in November 2007, after around 200 performances and 100,000 viewers.

-In September 2006, the movie "No Exit" was released, starred Maimon and the rest presenters cast of "Exit".
+In September 2006, the movie No Exit was released, starred Maimon and the rest presenters cast of Exit.

 In June 2007, Maimon performed with The Jerusalem Symphony Orchestra, in a tribute concert to Elvis Presley and Frank Sinatra.
 She sang a medley of Presley and Sinatra's songs as well as three of her own songs.